 A. Notice of completion.
 Upon completion of all work, the applicant shall submit to the Board notice that the work has been completed and therein shall state under the penalties of perjury that the site has been completed according to the approved plan and any approved modifications thereto.

 B. As-built plans.
 Unless the requirement for such plans has been waived by the Board, upon completion of all work, the applicant shall furnish the Board with two prints of "as-built" plans, showing the error of closure, location of all monuments, roadways, driveways, walkways, utilities and structures and the location by "ties" of all important parts of buried utilities such as water or gas valves, sewer ties, corporation cocks, building connection shut-offs, and any other special details identifying any departures from the approved plan as to the location, depth, dimensions, thickness, slope grade or materials, and certified as to correctness by a registered professional engineer (civil).
-It is recommended that a sepia print of the approved plans be appropriately marked as "as-built plans" and be submitted with two fullsize prints thereof.
+It is recommended that a sepia print of the approved plans be appropriately marked as "as-built plans" and be submitted with two full-size prints thereof.
 "As-built" plans must be submitted before performance guarantees are released.
-This material shall also be submitted in electronic format in the form required in [section 3.3.2B].
+This material shall also be submitted in electronic format.

 C. Conveyance of easements and utilities.
-Before the Board will release all security held by the Town, the applicant shall execute an instrument transferring to the Town of Winchendon valid, unencumbered title to all underground utilities and other property that are to become Town property under the conditions of the site plan approval together with a perpetual easement allowing the Town to enter upon the site to maintain or repair such underground utilities and other property.
+Before the Board will release all security held by the Town, the applicant shall execute an instrument transferring to the Town of Winchendon valid, unencumbered title to all underground utilities and other property that are to become Town property under the conditions of the site plan approval, together with a perpetual easement allowing the Town to enter upon the site to maintain or repair such underground utilities and other property.
 Generally, utility installations on private property will not be transferred to the Town.

 D. Release of security.
-Upon receipt of the notice of completion, the asbuilt plans and the conveyance of easements and utilities, the Board will review these materials and the reports of the construction monitor to insure that the site has been constructed according to the approved plan.
+Upon receipt of the notice of completion, the as-built plans and the conveyance of easements and utilities, the Board will review these materials and the reports of the construction monitor to insure that the site has been constructed according to the approved plan.
 Upon a satisfactory review, the Board shall release all remaining security and covenants.

 ARTICLE VII